What will Lightwave cost to install in my home?

 Ensuring your Lightwave system is affordable

 Before running out and purchasing Lightwave devices, you need a clear idea of what you’d like to automate.
-If you don’t, then it’s likely you’ll waste money.
+If you don’t, you’ll likely waste money.

 Unless you already have some first-generation Lightwave devices, it’s best to avoid them and invest in the far superior second-generation.
 That said, you can reduce the Lightwave cost by looking out for discounts, used items or buying in bulk and trying to negotiate a discount.